 The most standardized way to own physical gold directly is through the acquisition of ingots.
 Buyers should research reputable distributors and check the purity, shape, size and weight of the bars before purchasing them.
 Gold bars are usually the most cost-effective way to buy physical gold.
 They are sold all over the world in major centers such as London and Hong Kong.

+It is also possible to purchase gold through a Gold backed IRA, and reviews of these products can be found online.
 Bars are classified as ingots as long as they have approximately 99.5% pure gold or more.
 You can learn more in our Gold Bullion Buyer's Guide.
 Even if you see an uptick in the price of gold that you'd like to take advantage of, your physical gold reserves are surprisingly illiquid.
 There are many ways to invest in gold, from exchange-traded funds (ETFs) to gold stocks, but the easiest way is to buy physical gold or ingots directly.

 You can buy physical gold at retailers such as JM Bullion and APMEX, as well as at pawn and jewelry houses.
 This allows you to expose yourself to gold as an investment without the risk or headache of dealing with physical gold.
 In other words, when you own gold as a physical metal, you'll never have to worry about another party stopping making a trade or not handing over your assets.
 The advantage of owning physical gold is that you have it handy if you're really concerned about total financial or social collapse.